Prevent Type 2 Diabetes Mellitus

 NIDDM produces a variety of multi-system complication that physicians highly recommend its management and prevention.
 Here are the reasons why you should try to prevent this disorder:

-- 1Complications involving the eyes, feet and skin.Glaucoma, cataract and retinopathy are just a few of the many complications that NIDDM can cause.
+- 1Glaucoma, cataract and retinopathy are just a few of the many complications that NIDDM can cause.
 Take note that blood vessels are also present in the eyes, and too much sugar in the bloodstream means that it also reaches the eyes.
-The highest level of sugar in the blood stream will later on damage the cells, thus producing a multi-system complication.Advertisement
+The highest level of sugar in the blood stream will later on damage the cells, thus producing a multi-system complication.Complications involving the eyes, feet and skin.Advertisement

-- 2Complications involving the feet and skin.Your feet and skin may also be involved.
+- 2Your feet and skin may also be involved.
 When you develop NIDDM, you tend to feel weak further promoting inactivity.
 This inactivity will contribute to poor circulation, making your blood flow sluggish.
 As the flow of blood becomes sluggish, the cell walls become irritated, which explains for the itching that diabetic people feels.
 Take note that bacteria thrives on sugar and oxygen.
 As such, the diabetic person's body is a happy place for bacteria to develop.
 It is also for this reason that a diabetic person's wound takes a long time to heal.
-Again, with inactivity and increased blood sugar, nerves are also damaged, which plays a part in weakness of the lower extremities.Advertisement
+Again, with inactivity and increased blood sugar, nerves are also damaged, which plays a part in weakness of the lower extremities.Complications involving the feet and skin.Advertisement

 How to Prevent Type 2 Diabetes Mellitus